 Before settlement, the United States had some 170 million tallgrass prairie acres.
 The tallgrass could grow 6 feet tall in wet years.
 When the wind blew, the grass looked like ocean waves.
 Farmers turned nearly all of it into farmland within a generation, except in the Flint Hills of Kansas.
 The Flint Hills soil is thin, so its settlers could not plow it.
 Instead, they turned the rich grasslands into pasture for their cattle, which had replaced the vast bison herds.
 Their cattle grew fat on Flint Hills grass, and their actions saved a segment of the native habitat.

-Start your journey at the visitors center, and then continue at the Z Bar Ranch buildings.
+Start your journey at the visitors center, then continue at the Z Bar Ranch buildings.
 Ride a tour bus or hike to the bison pasture, but beware.
-Bison are big, fast, and unpredictable.
+Bison are enormous, fast, and unpredictable.
 Keep your distance.
 Several other trails bisect the preserve.

 Related: The peaceful preserve, full of wildlife, deserves ranking in the top 10 things to do in South Central Kansas.